Leslie W. Langbein

 Florida Supreme Court Certified Mediator & Qualified Arbitrator

-Joined the Miami law firm of Valdes-Fauli, Cobb & Petrey and was assigned to serve as General Counsel of Florida International University — a nearly decade-long engagement.
+Joined the Miami law firm of Valdes-Fauli, Cobb & Petrey and was assigned to serve as General Counsel of Florida International University, an extended engagement.

 National panels